saniya8023/ConvoAI/README.md

 - Use voice mode for the most natural experience.
 - Choose mentors from different domains to receive diverse perspectives.
 - Use the Notes panel to record useful advice during discussions.
-- Start a new conversation using the ↺ button whenever you want to discuss a completely different topic.

 ---